mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_docker.rst

 The first big box represents the current Frame.
 The frames are counted with programmer's counting so they start at 0.

-Then there's two boxes for you change the playback range here.So, if you want to do a 10 frame animation, set the end to 10, and then Krita will cycle through the frames 0 to 10.
+Then there are two boxes for you to change the playback range here.
+So, if you want to do a 10 frame animation, set the end to 10, and then Krita will cycle through the frames 0 to 10.

 The bar in the middle is filled with playback options, and each of these can also be hot-keyed.
 The difference between a keyframe and a normal frame in this case is that a normal frame is empty, while a keyframe is filled.